polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 <a name="Programming-Design"></a>
 ## Programming The PolarFire SoC Design
-Please use FlashPRO Express to program the PolarFire SoC design to the Icicle Kit.
+Please use FlashPro Express to program the PolarFire SoC design to the Icicle Kit.

 <a name="Programming-Linux-Image"></a>
 ## Programming the Linux Image